-1.2 Tenure of Board members
+1.3 Tenure of Board members

-- 1.2.1 Independent Members and Associate Members appointed by the Cabinet Secretary for Health and Social Services shall be appointed for a period specified by the Welsh Ministers, but for no longer than 4 years in any one term.
-These members can be reappointed but may not serve a total period of more than 8 years.
-Time served need not be consecutive and will still be counted towards the total period even where there is a break in the term. - 1.2.2 Any Associate Member appointed to the Board under 1.1.5 will be for a period of up to one year, with a maximum term of four years if re-appointed. - 1.2.3 Executive Directors' tenure of office as Board members will be determined by their contract of appointment. - 1.2.4 All Independent Board members' tenure of appointment will cease in the event that they no longer meet any of the eligibility requirements, so far as they are applicable, as specified in Schedule 1 of the Constitution Regulations.
+- 1.3.1.
+Independent Members appointed by the Minister for Health and Social Services shall be appointed for a period specified by the Welsh Ministers, but for no longer than 4 years in any one term.
+These members can be reappointed but may not hold office as a member or associate member for the same Board for a total period of more than 8 years, with the exception of those appointed or re-appointed in accordance with Regulation 7 of the National Health Service (Temporary Disapplication of Tenure of Office) (Wales) (Coronavirus) Regulations 2020.
+These members will hold office in accordance with the terms of their appointment or re-appointment.
+Time served need not be consecutive and will still be counted towards the total period even where there is a break in the term. - 1.3.2.
+Any Associate Member appointed to the Board under 1.1.5 will be for a period of up to one year, with a maximum term of four years if re-appointed. - 1.3.3.
+Executive Directors' tenure of office as Board members will be determined by their contract of appointment. - 1.3.4.
+All Independent Board members' tenure of appointment will cease in the event that they no longer meet any of the eligibility requirements, so far as they are applicable, as specified in Schedule 1 of the HEIW Regulations.
 Any member must inform the Chair as soon as is reasonably practicable to do so in respect of any issue which may impact on their eligibility to hold office.
-The Chair will advise the Minister in writing of any such cases immediately. - 1.2.5 HEIW will require Independent Board members to confirm in writing their continued eligibility on an annual basis.
+The Chair will advise the Minister in writing of any such cases immediately.

+1.3.5.
+HEIW will require Independent Board members to confirm in writing their continued eligibility on an annual basis.

-1.3 The Role of the HEIW Board and responsibilities of individual members
+1.4.
+The Role of the HEIW Board and responsibilities of individual members